ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ## Task 2: Digital COVID Certificate (DCC)

-COVID-19 has been a nuisance for the past two years.
+COVID-19 has been a nuisance for the past years.
-Just recently, there has been a lot of discussion and usage of the COVID-19 Passport (or more precisely, The European Digital Covid Certificate (DCC)) on verification of the vaccine status, confirmation of recent Rapid Antigen Test (RAT) or Nucleic acid amplification test (NAAT) and confirmed recovery status.
+In last year, there had a lot of discussion and usage of the COVID-19 Passport (or more precisely, The European Digital Covid Certificate (DCC)) on verification of the vaccine status, confirmation of recent Rapid Antigen Test (RAT) or Nucleic acid amplification test (NAAT) and confirmed recovery status.

 But how does it work?
 In this exercise, we will take a brief look at practical public-key cryptography and its usage on certificate generation and use cases.
 Finally, we demonstrate a simple application of DCC and how one simple implementation works.

 Note also that for example TLS certificates on your browser work by using similar principles.
+Also, the new digital degree certificate on graduation uses same principles on validating its authenticity.

 ### Task 2.1.
 Public and private key generation